 The HYAP event highlighted the project's history and importance to Harvard and the local community and showcased some of the digital tools used in the Fall 2016 field season, which was part of the Harvard College course "Archaeology of Harvard Yard," offered by the Department of Anthropology and taught by Peabody Museum curators Diana Loren and Patricia Capone.
 The presentation covered the process of cataloguing finds and publishing student-created "object biographies" in an Omeka online exhibition site, and served as the public debut of the latest development version of an interactive augmented reality (AR) application developed for HYAP and the Peabody Museum.

 Brandon Bentley, senior instructional technologist with Academic Technology for FAS, explains the use of Omeka as an exhibit tool and as a source of data for the HYAP augmented reality application

-Presenters included Jeff Emanuel and Brandon Bentley from Academic Technology for FAS; Lexi Hartford, a PhD candidate in archaeology; and Luke Hollis, president of Archimedes Digital, a small business that specializes in cultural heritage and digital humanities innovation.
+Presenters included Jeff Emanuel and Brandon Bentley from Academic Technology for FAS; Alexis Hartford, a PhD candidate in archaeology; and Luke Hollis, president of Archimedes Digital, a small business that specializes in cultural heritage and digital humanities innovation.
 The sold-out event began at the Discovery Bar in Harvard's newly-renovated Cabot Science Library and concluded out in the sunshine of Harvard Yard, where attendees were able to use smartphones and tablets to digitally recreate the trenches from the Fall 2016 HYAP excavations and learn more about the objects that were found in the most recent field season.